Budget Vote and BOE Election

 BUDGET VOTE AND BOARD OF EDUCATION ELECTION

-In order to vote, an individual must be registered with either the school district or with Dutchess/Columbia County Board of Elections (depending on County of residence)
+In order to vote, an individual must also be registered with either the school district or with Dutchess/Columbia County Board of Elections (depending on County of residence).

-Register to vote by mail with the Board of Elections:
+You may also register to vote with the Board of Elections:

 By submitting an on-line application for voter registration with the Department of Motor Vehicles at https://dmv.ny.gov/more-info/electronic-voter-registration-application.

-Anyone interested in becoming a candidate for the Board of Education of the Pine Plains Central School District may contact the District Clerk for a self-nomination form.
+BOARD OF EDUCATION ELECTION: Anyone interested in becoming a candidate for the Board of Education of the Pine Plains Central School District may contact the District Clerk for a nominating petition packet.

-There are two seats available; two are for a three-year term commencing July 1, 2020 and expiring June 30, 2023.
-The Board member election will be held on June 9, 2020 , the same date / time as the District’s vote on the 2020-2021 school budget.
+There are three seats available; three are for a three-year term commencing July 1, 2021 and expiring June 30, 2024.
+The Board member election will be held on May 18, 2021 , the same date / time as the District’s vote on the 2021-2022 school budget.
+Joseph Kiernan, Anne K. Arent and Jean Stapf are running for their current seats.

 Board of Education member qualifications are as follows: